Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Subleading-power contributions

-After explicitly calculating diagrams~(a),~(b) and~(c) in Fig.~\ref{fig:fourparticle}, the results indicate that these three diagrams can only lead to the higher-power corrections compared to the main contributions from diagrams~(d) and~(e).
-The remaining diagram~(f) turns out to be insensitive to both the hard and hard-collinear QCD dynamics.
-Besides, diagram~(d) is power-suppressed compared to diagram~(e) for the interpolating current corresponding to a transversely polarized vector meson.
+After explicitly calculating diagrams~(a),~(b) and~(c) in Fig.~\ref{fig:fourparticle}, the results indicate that, in comparison to the dominant contributions from diagrams (d) and (e), these three diagrams can only contribute to the higher power corrections.
+Moreover, diagram (f) is found to be insensitive to both the hard and hard-collinear QCD dynamics.
+Furthermore, diagram (d) is power-suppressed relative to diagram (e) when the interpolating current corresponds to a transversely polarized $K^*$.